Irreducibility of the moduli space of stable vector bundles of rank two and odd degree on a very general quintic surface: Introduction

 Yoshioka \cite{YoshiokaAppli, YoshiokaK3, YoshiokaAbelian}, Gomez \cite{GomezThesis} and others have shown that the moduli space of stable torsion-free sheaves with irreducible Mukai vector (which contains, in particular, the case of bundles of rank $2$ and degree $1$) is irreducible, over an abelian or K3 surface.
 Those results use the triviality of the canonical bundle, leading to a symplectic structure and implying among other things that the moduli spaces are smooth \cite{Mukai}.
 Notice that the case of K3 surfaces includes degree $4$ hypersurfaces in $\pp^3$.

 We were motivated to look at a next case, of bundles on a quintic or degree $5$ hypersurface in $\pp ^3$ where $K_X=\Oo _X(1)$ is ample but not by very much.
-This paper is the third in a series starting with \cite{MestranoSimpson1, MestranoSimpson2} dedicated to Professor Maruyama who, along with Gieseker, pioneered the study of moduli of bundles on higher dimensional varieties \cite{Gieseker, GiesekerCons, Maruyama, MaruyamaET, MaruyamaTransform}.
+This paper is the third in a series starting with \cite{MS1, MS2} dedicated to Professor Maruyama who, along with Gieseker, pioneered the study of moduli of bundles on higher dimensional varieties \cite{Gieseker, GiesekerCons, Maruyama, MaruyamaET, MaruyamaTransform}.
 Recall that the moduli space of stable bundles is irreducible for $c_2\gg 0$ on any smooth projective surface \cite{GiesekerLi, Li, OGradyIrred, OGradyBasic}, but there exist surfaces, such as smooth hypersurfaces in $\pp ^3$ of sufficiently high degree \cite{Mestrano}, where the moduli space is not irreducible for intermediate values of $c_2$.

 Our theorem shows that the irreducibility of the moduli space of bundles $M(c_2)$, for all values of $c_2$, can persist into the range where $K_X$ is ample.
 On the other hand, the fact that $\overline{M} (10)$ has two irreducible components, means that if we consider all torsion-free sheaves, then the property of irreducibility in the good range has already started to fail in the case of a quintic hypersurface.
+We furthermore show in Section \ref{example6} below that irreducibility fails for stable vector bundles on surfaces of degree $6$.

 A possible application of our theorem to the case of Calabi-Yau varieties could be envisioned, by noting that a general hyperplane section of a quintic threefold in $\pp ^4$ will be a quintic surface $X\subset \pp^3$.